❖

 Better die than turn your back on propriety.

-Even though a snake enter a bamboo tube,
+Even though a snake enter a bamboo tube, it still inclines to wriggle.

 If the profits are great, the risks are great.